duasilva/gta-vi-countdown/README.md

 # GTA VI Countdown

-This is a simple countdown website for the release of **Grand Theft Auto VI**, built to practice HTML, CSS, and learn some JavaScript.
+This is a simple countdown website for the upcoming game, **Grand Theft Auto VI**.
+Built to practice HTML, CSS, and learn some JavaScript.

 🚀 [Live Site](https://duasilva.github.io/gta-vi-countdown/)

 ## Features

-- Countdown to the official GTA VI release date
+-   Countdown to the official GTA VI release
 -   Responsive layout
-- 80s / Vice City themed design
 -   Trailers showcase
-- Link to Rockstar-s official VI page
+-   Link to Rockstar Games' website

 ## Why I made this

-At first I was just messing around when I decided to do this, as a way to remember how HTML and CSS worked, then I realized I would need to do some JavaScript for the countdown itself, so I learned a little bit by following some tutorials.
-Then I wanted to try Git and creating a repo for the first time, and here it is.
-I kind of got excited about this little project, and will definitely be pursuing front-end or full-stack development.
+I started this little project just to mess around and see if I remembered any HTML and CSS, but seeing as I had to use JS for the countdown itself, I decided to take this as a learning experience and ended up with what you see.
+I also wanted to give Git and GitHub a try and ended up creating my first repo.
+This project got me excited to learn more.

 ## Credits